Moving forwards – the horse, the canal, the railway, the highway, the information superhighway…

 And then, finally, I suppose, that greatest building of all, St Pancras Station, a wondrous piece of Victorian Gothic revival architecture designed by George Gilbert Scott and constructed in 1868; and the train shed, completed in 1868 by the engineer William Henry Barlow, the largest single-span structure built up to that time.
 I have loved St Pancras ever since I was a child and regularly passed it on my way to see my uncle.
 And to think it nearly got knocked down.
 Thank you, John Betjeman, for helping save it (you will find a statue of him in the concourse).
 One slight criticism though.
 Whilst functional, I feel it has been sliced and diced in a slightly unfortunate way internally, meaning crowded thoroughfares and very little elegant open space.

-And why is it you have to walk up a slope to get into the main entrance of St Pancras?
+And why is it you have to walk up a slope to get to the main entrance of St Pancras?
 Had St Pancras been built level with its immediate terrain the tracks would have had to go up and over the canal.
-So, the platform and tracks were built up on arches and thus avoided the canal without a climb (unlike King’s Cross, which goes into a tunnel under the canal).
+So, the platform and tracks were built up on arches and thus could cross the canal without a climb (unlike King’s Cross, which goes into a tunnel under the canal).

-So, there you have it; we set out in the horse and cart age, progressed through canals and railways, went under the Westway and have ended up on the information highway – truly a journey about the history of transport and communication.
+So, there you have it; we set out in the horse and carriage age (the mews), progressed through canals and railways, went under the Westway and have ended up on the information highway – truly a journey about the history of transport and communication.

 - Set out up Westbourne St and take the first right into Bathurst St, then the first left into Bathurst Mews, which you follow until you come out in Sussex Place